Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: Preliminaries

 A Gaussian process is a collection of random variables, any finite member of which are jointly Gaussian.
 It can be viewed as a generalization of the multivariate Gaussian distribution to (infinite-dimensional) functional space.
 Throughout this study, we follow the convention of using $ \mathcal {GP}(\cdot,\cdot) $ and $ \mathcal N(\cdot,\cdot) $ to denote a GP and a multivariate Gaussian distribution respectively.
 The GP provides a powerful probabilistic framework for statistical learning.
-Consider first a Gaussian observation model

-where $ u_i \sim \mathcal N (0,\sigma^2) $.
+Consider first a Gaussian observation model $ y_i=f(x_i)+u_i $, where $ u_i \sim \mathcal N (0,\sigma^2) $.
 The latent function is modeled as a GP with zero mean and a covariance function $ k $ such that $ f(x) \sim \mathcal N(0, k(x,x')) $.
 There exists a large collection of covariance functions that are suitable to model relationship of various sorts; see Chapter 4 of \cite{rasmussen2006} for details.
 One popular choice is the Squared Exponential (SE) covariance function:

 where $\alpha^2$ is a scale parameter and the length scale $ l $ governs how fast the correlation between $ x $ and $ x' $ decreases with their distance.

 Define $\mb K_{\mb x,\mb x'}=k(\mb x,\mb x'|\theta_f)$ and $ \mathcal I_N $ the $ N $-dimensional identity matrix.
 Note $\mb K_{x_*,\mb x} $ is a $ 1 \times N $ vector and $ K_{x_*,x_*} $ is a scalar.
 We then have